 Exhibit Number Exhibit Description 1.1 Form of Underwriting Agreement.
 3.1 Form of Certificate of Incorporation, effective upon the consummation this offering.
 3.2 Form of Bylaws, effective upon the consummation of this offering.
 4.1 Form of Common Stock Certificate.
 5.1 Opinion of Latham & Watkins LLP.
 10.1 2012 Amendment and Restatement of Parsons Employee Stock Ownership Plan (including first, second and third amendments thereto).
-10.2+ Parsons Corporation Restricted Award Plan, adopted January 20, 2015 (as amended October 17, 2016, October 17, 2017 and January 1, 2019).
-10.3+ Form of Restricted Award Units agreement.
-10.4+ Parsons Corporation Bonus Deferral Plan, effective as of January 1, 2009.
-10.5+ Parsons Corporation Shareholder Value Plan, adopted April 16, 2016 (as amended January 1, 2015 and October 17, 2016 and January 1, 2019).
-10.6+ Parsons Corporation Long Term Growth Plan, adopted April 16, 2012 (as amended January 1, 2015 and October 17, 2016 and January 1, 2019).
-10.7+ Change in Control Severance Agreement, dated as of December 14, 2016, by and between Parsons Corporation and George L. Ball.
-10.8+ Change in Control Severance Agreement, dated as of December 14, 2016, by and between Parsons Corporation and Charles L. Harrington.
-10.9+ Change in Control Severance Agreement, dated as of December 14, 2016, by and between Parsons Corporation and Michael R. Kolloway.
-10.10+ Form of Indemnification Agreement between Parsons Corporation and certain of its directors and officers.
-10.11 Note Purchase Agreement, dated as of May 9, 2014, among Parsons Corporation and the purchasers party thereto.
-10.12 Fifth Amended and Restated Credit Agreement, dated as of November 15, 2017, by and among Parsons Corporation, the lenders from time to time party thereto, The Bank of Tokyo-Mitsubishi UFJ, Ltd. As administrative agent, swing line bank and co-lead arranger, Wells Fargo Bank, National Association, as syndication agent, The Bank of Nova Scotia, JPMorgan Chase Bank, N.A. and U.S. Bank National Association, as documentation agents, and Wells Fargo Securities, LLC, as co-lead arranger.
+10.2 Parsons Corporation Employee Stock Ownership Trust Agreement, effective as of December 31, 2005.
+10.3+ Parsons Corporation Restricted Award Plan, adopted January 20, 2015 (as amended October 17, 2016, October 17, 2017 and January 1, 2019).
+10.4+ Form of Restricted Award Units agreement.
+10.5+ Parsons Corporation Bonus Deferral Plan, effective as of January 1, 2009.
+10.6+ Parsons Corporation Shareholder Value Plan, adopted April 16, 2016 (as amended January 1, 2015 and October 17, 2016 and January 1, 2019).
+10.7+ Parsons Corporation Long Term Growth Plan, adopted April 16, 2012 (as amended January 1, 2015 and October 17, 2016 and January 1, 2019).
+10.8+ Change in Control Severance Agreement, dated as of December 14, 2016, by and between Parsons Corporation and George L. Ball.
+10.9+ Change in Control Severance Agreement, dated as of December 14, 2016, by and between Parsons Corporation and Charles L. Harrington.
+10.10+ Change in Control Severance Agreement, dated as of December 14, 2016, by and between Parsons Corporation and Michael R. Kolloway.
+10.11+ Change in Control Severance Agreement, dated as of February 28, 2019, by and between Parsons Corporation and Carey A. Smith.
+10.12+ Form of Indemnification Agreement between Parsons Corporation and certain of its directors and officers.
+10.13 Note Purchase Agreement, dated as of May 9, 2014, among Parsons Corporation and the purchasers party thereto.
+10.14 Fifth Amended and Restated Credit Agreement, dated as of November 15, 2017, by and among Parsons Corporation, the lenders from time to time party thereto, The Bank of Tokyo-Mitsubishi UFJ, Ltd. As administrative agent, swing line bank and co-lead arranger, Wells Fargo Bank, National Association, as syndication agent, The Bank of Nova Scotia, JPMorgan Chase Bank, N.A. and U.S. Bank National Association, as documentation agents, and Wells Fargo Securities, LLC, as